 An intercharacter delay of up to 5000 milliseconds (in 5ms increments) may be placed between the transmission of each character of scanned data.
-Scan the Intercharacter Delay barcode below, then scan the number of 5ms delays from the Programming Chart, beginning on page 241, then Save.
+Scan the Intercharacter Delay barcode below, then scan the number of 5ms delays, and the Save barcode using the Programming Chart, beginning on page 222.

 To remove this delay, scan the Intercharacter Delay barcode, then set the number of delays to 0.
-Scan the Save barcode from the Programming Chart, beginning on page 241.
+Scan the Save barcode using the Programming Chart, beginning on page 222.

-Note: Intercharacter delays are not supported in USB serial emulation.
+Note: Intercharacter delays are not supported in USB serial.